 So, if you’re stocking up for the year, or you have more than one child who needs crayons, most Walmarts will let you buy four identical items with coupons per transaction.

-Every year, Walmart offers “special buys” on lots of different school supplies.
+Every year, Walmart offers “special buys” on lots of different school supplies while people are back-to-school shopping.
 These are items priced insanely low without using coupons.

-Always double-check the stock-up price list, though — just because it’s under $1.00 doesn’t mean it’s guaranteed to be the lowest price we see.
+Always double-check the stock-up price list, though — just because it’s under $1.00 doesn’t mean it’s guaranteed to be the lowest price I see.

 Here are a few under-$1.00 deals we’ve seen that are worth getting excited over: